Vikmanatus/TenserflowTraining/README.md

 # 🤖TenserflowJs Training

-Commit of the project will be available on branch dev.
+Commit of the project will be available here.

 This repo is nothing really seroius, it is only to show a certain way to begin with Tenserflow.js.

 Thank you to Coding Train, who created a wonderful series of tutorials on Tenserflow.js